-where $\mathbf{G}^{(1)}$ stacks all event node features, $\textrm{PosEmb}$ provides positional information about the event sequence, and $\mathbf{M}$ is an attention mask indicating valid events.
-The output $\mathbf{H}$ represents a set of dynamic event graph embeddings that comprehensively capture the structure and dynamics of the entire audio scene, with dimensionality matching the text embeddings in the diffusion model for seamless integration.
+where $\textrm{PosEmb} \in \mathbb{R}^{N \times d}$ adds positional information, and $\mathbf{M}$ is an optional attention mask.
+The output $\mathbf{H}$ is a set of dynamic event graph embeddings that encode the structure and dynamics of the entire audio scene.
+Crucially, its embedding dimension aligns with the text embedding dimension of the diffusion model.